All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 I really liked driving through Maine!
 Just the coastal area was something very different for me since I have spent more time on the west coast up to this point.
 I was also intrigued by all the light houses as well.
 The older quaint towns, with the perfect spots to eat or B&B's to stay at al looked so idyllic.
-I would love to drive up tp visit the north part of Maine in the future.
-I did get a lobster roll as suggested by my sister.
-I liked it, but I didn't love it.
-Don't tell her!
+I would love to drive up to visit the north part of Maine in the future.

 Jennifer Kaye xoxo